blu3beri/hgf-demo-wallet/README.md

 initialize our agent first.
 This will be done in the `agent-initialization.ts` file.

 The function here is called `initializeAgent` and it should return a class of `Agent`.
 A very minimal agent does not need a lot, but there are some quirks for specific environments, like React Native.
+In the configuration we can put things like automatically accept all incoming credentials or the name of our agent.
+The goal of this section is to configure it in a minimal way and check what all our options are.

 ## Section 2: Receiving An Invitation

+Now that our agent is setup, we can starting using it!
+The first thing we would like to do is create a connection with another agent.
+This does require some additional work in the agent configuration and some code where we use the agent.
+The agent initialization will happen again in the `agent-initialization.ts` file and the receiving of an invitation of another agent will happen in the `receiving-an-invitation.ts` file.

+The agent needs atleast the following attributes:

+1. `autoAcceptConnection`
+2. `mediation`
+3. A configured wallet
+4. In and outbound transport

+Receiving the invitation happens in three steps:

+1. Scanning a QR code with the invitaion url inside
+2. Parsing the invitation url to a invitation object
+3. Receiving the invitation on the agent

+The application provides a scanner and for this section we only have to add a parse invitation function and a receive invitation function.

 ## Section 3: Accepting A Credential